Juventus FC: Foundation and early years (1897–1913)

-In 1904, businessman Marco Ajmone-Marsan revived the finances of Juventus, making it possible to transfer the training field from piazza d'armi to the more appropriate Velodrome Umberto I. During this period, the team wore a pink and black kit.
-Juventus first won the 1905 Italian Football Championship while playing at their Velodrome Umberto I ground.
-By this time, the club colours had changed to black and white stripes, inspired by English side Notts County.
+In 1904, businessman Marco Ajmone-Marsan helped stabilise the finances of Juventus, allowing the club to move the training field from Piazza d'Armi to the Velodrome Humbert I. In 1905, Juventus won their first Italian championship.
+Around this period, the club adopted its famous black-and-white striped shirts, inspired by English side Notts County, replacing its original pink and black colours.

-There was a split at the club in 1906, after some of the staff considered moving Juve out of Turin.
-Alfred Dick, the club's president, (Note: Frédéric Dick, a son of Alfred Dick, was a Swiss footballer and joined the team of the Juventus that won the tournament of the Second Category in 1905.) was unhappy with this, and left with some prominent players to found FBC Torino, which in turn spawned the Derby della Mole.
-Juventus spent much of this period steadily rebuilding after the split, surviving the First World War.
+In 1906, internal disagreements over the club's future led president Alfred Dick (Note: Frédéric Dick, a son of Alfred Dick, was a Swiss footballer and joined the team of the Juventus that won the tournament of the Second Category in 1905.) and several players to leave Juventus and form FBC Torino, creating the foundations of the Derby della Mole.
+Juventus spent the following years rebuilding and remained active through the disruptions of World War I.

-In 1913, Juventus was relegated to the second division after ended in last place, but after pressure made by their executives to the Italian Federation, it was decided to increase the number of teams in the following season, that permitted Juventus to remain in the top league.
+In 1913, Juventus was relegated to the second division after finishing in last place, but after pressure made by their executives to the Italian Federation, it was decided to increase the number of teams in the following season, allowing Juventus to remain in the top flight.